apache/pekko-quickstart-java.g8/docs/src/main/paradox/full-example.md

 ## Full example code

-Here below is the complete source code from the three classes, `Greeter`, `GreeterBot`, `GreeterMain`  and `AkkaQuickstart`, that creates the sample application:
+Here below is the complete source code from the three classes, `Greeter`, `GreeterBot`, `GreeterMain`  and `PekkoQuickstart`, that creates the sample application:

 ### Greeter.java